Spire Manchester Hospital offers private paediatric out patient care from birth and in pateint care for children from the age of 12 months.

 Aside from the physical discomfort a tight foreskin can cause, persistent problems may also cause psychological trauma.

 During the procedure the narrow sleeve of the foreskin will be trimmed away and remaining skin edges are stitched together, usually with dissolvable stitches that do not need to be removed afterwards.

 If the procedure is carried out on a small baby usually only a local anaesthetic will be given.
 For older children it may be recommended that the procedure be carried out under general anaesthetic so that your child is asleep throughout the operation.

 The operation is a simple one and usually you can take your child home the same or next day.

 After the operation it is likely that your child will experience some discomfort as the wound heals.
 This can be relieved using mild painkillers such as paracetamol or ibuprofen and should subside as the area heals.

-The wound will be covered with a moist dressing, secured in place using elastic net pants, which can usually be removed the next day.
 Your child will need around 10 days or so to recover before he can return to school and around one month before he can engage in any sports.